A dramatic crash, prices doubling again, six-figure glory: These are 10 big predictions for Bitcoin in 2021.

 8. BTC will carry on threatening gold

 One source of lively debate in 2020 centered on whether Bitcoin can continue to steal market share away from gold.
 Some analysts believe that the precious metal’s days as a store of value are numbered because of how millennials prefer cryptocurrencies as a safe haven asset.
 Indeed, Tyler and Cameron Winklevoss have repeatedly set out the case for BTC hitting $500,000.
 Although that might not happen in 2021, the twins are adamant that this milestone will be achievable one day.

 7. Naysayers warn of BTC hitting zero

 Of course, there are bears who continue to be exasperated at Bitcoin’s performance.
 One of them is Anton Wahlman.
-He says the idea that BTC is worth anything at all is absurd — setting a rather harsh price target of zero.
+He says the idea that BTC is worth anything at all is absurd — setting a rather harsh price projection of zero.
 Wahlman wrote: “Sometimes there's something so absurd that you hardly know where to begin to make the argument, for it's so obvious and self-evident that it should not have to be explained.
 Bitcoin and similar cryptocurrencies are such a case.”

 6. BTC will double again

 One metric that has caused quite a lot of derision in recent months is the stock-to-flow price forecast, which was produced by PlanB.
 But now the analyst believes that Bitcoin is comfortably on track to exceed $100,000 by December 2021 — paving the way for a more concerted push into six figures as the 2020s continue.

 4. Big banks: This is just the beginning

 After years of skepticism, Wall Street is starting to warm to Bitcoin — and in quite dramatic fashion too.
 Back in November, leaked analysis from technicians at Citibank suggested that Bitcoin could surge to $318,315.72 by December 2021.
 To put that into context, that’s just 90% of current levels.